fernandobelotto/fernandobelotto/README.md

 - Fernando is a software engineer working full-time at [AAO Holdings Ltd.](https://www.linkedin.com/company/aao-holdings-ltd/mycompany/)
 - He also teaches programming at [Ada Tech](https://letscode.com.br/)
-- His experience is with both web and mobile technologies like react, react-native, node, graphql and more.
+- His expertise is with web and mobile technologies like react, react-native, node, graphql and more.
-- You can reach him at any time from his website
+- You can reach him at any time from his website or any social media

 #### You can check about him and his projects at: